swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 The SVT aims to support long term validation that can be further extended into the future by applying the following strategies:

-- Applying secure algorithms with long life exepectancy when signing the SVT.
+- By using secure algorithms with long life exepectancy when signing the SVT.

 - By re-issuing the SVT before it becomes insecure or is considered expired.

-- Optionally by issuing multipple SVT:s with different algorithms.
+- Optionally, by issuing multipple SVT:s with different algorithms to provide redundancy in case one algorithm is broken.

 ## Signature Validation Token Syntax {#svt-syntax}